KILLING JANET

 Part of the phrase 'Thank You' in colorful bubble-style letters on a light background.

 INUMIDUN Inc. is a New York–based, artist-led production company founded by Omalolu “OJ” Fiki.
-The company develops bold, genre-bending work centered on first-generation, immigrant, and diasporic voices, with a particular focus on Black and femme storytelling.
-INUMIDUN’s work blends comedy, narrative, and theatrical experimentation to interrogate identity, belonging, and reinvention.
+The company develops and produces bold, genre-blending work that explores identity, belonging, and transformation through first-generation, immigrant, and diasporic experiences.
+Drawing on comedy, storytelling and theatrical experimentation, INUMIDUN creates original work that invites audiences into conversations about cultural inheritance, authorship, and what it means to belong.

 What Audiences are Saying